-Control: 0543; Revision: 4; Updated: Sep-12; Applicability: P, C, S, TS; Compliance: must; Authority: AA

-Classified information must be encrypted with an appropriate encryption product before being communicated over a wireless network.
+Control: 1445; Revision: 0; Updated: Apr-15; Applicability: C, S, TS; Compliance: must; Authority: AA Classified information must be encrypted with an encryption product that has completed an evaluation endorsed by ASD before being communicated over a wireless network.

-CCMP was introduced in WPA2 to address feasible attacks against the Temporal Integrity Key Protocol (TKIP) used by the Wi-Fi Protected Access (WPA) protocol as well as the original Wireless Encryption Protocol (WEP).
-A malicious actor looking to exploit vulnerabilities in TKIP and WEP can attempt to connect to wireless access points using one of these protocols.
+CCMP was introduced in WPA2 to address feasible attacks against the Temporal Key Integrity Protocol (TKIP) used by the Wi-Fi Protected Access (WPA) protocol as well as the original wireless Encryption Protocol (WEP).
+An adversary looking to exploit vulnerabilities in TKIP and WEP can attempt to connect to wireless access points using one of these protocols.
 By default, wireless access points will attempt to accommodate this request by falling back to a legacy protocol that the device supports.
 Disabling or removing TKIP and WEP support from wireless access points ensures that wireless access points do not fall back to an insecure encryption protocol.

-Control: 1333; Revision: 0; Updated: Sep-12; Applicability: G, P, C, S, TS; Compliance: must; Authority: AA

-TKIP and WEP support must be disabled or removed from wireless access points.
+Control: 1333; Revision: 0; Updated: Sep-12; Applicability: UD, P, C, S, TS; Compliance: must; Authority: AA TKIP and WEP support must be disabled or removed from wireless access points.